Best practices for data search

 - Consider applying a filter to the field before grouping to limit the cardinality.

 - If the field contains numeric values, enrich the data with a new column that identifies a numeric range to which the event belongs, then group by the numeric range instead of the individual values.

 Reduce the number of columns in a table

 If you use a Finder to open a data table, you can pre-select only the columns with data that is of interest to you.
 This reduces the amount of data that your browser needs to load into memory.
 Here's how.

-If you have a query already open in the search window, you can use the Search Column Layout tool to pick the columns you want to show or hide.
+If you have a query already open in the search window, you can use the Column manager tool to pick the columns you want to show or hide.
 Here's how.

 There are some great tools available in the search window that you might overlook.
 Here we list a few that can really come in handy.